informalsystems/sovereign-ibc/docs/DataRequirements.md

 - Status:
   - The `ledger_getTransactions` RPC method enables search for txs using the hash.
 This method returns a list of all the events emitted by that tx.
+  - There is also a `ledger_getTransactionsRange` method.
+Each transaction has a monotonically increasing ID.
+So this could be used as a range query if we know the ID of the start or end transaction.
   - The `ledger_getEvents` RPC method enables search for a single event using the provided [`EventIdentifier`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/main/rollup-interface/src/node/rpc/mod.rs#L80-L92),